Seeking out the teahouses of Tokyo, Japan

 Fast-forward to the 15th century, and you come to when Zen Buddhist priest Murata Shuko founded wabi-cha, the style of tea ceremony that still occurs to this day.
 Drinking tea had become customary throughout all levels of society by this time, so the priest introduced the idea of opening small tearooms, which was the beginning of the teahouses we now know.

 A few years later, another of Japan's historic figures, Sen no Rikyu, took Shuko's idea and developed the art of the tea ceremony as the transformative practice, the 'Way of Tea'.
-And from this time, the ceremony started to take on the aesthetic Sen no Rikyu is credited for, wabi sabi - the appreciation of refined taste and the beauty of imperfection - as well as the concept of 'one time, one meeting', the idea that every meeting should be appreciated and never reproduced.
+And from this time, the ceremony started to take on the aesthetic Sen no Rikyu is credited for, wabi-sabi - the appreciation of refined taste and the beauty of imperfection - as well as the concept of 'one time, one meeting', the idea that every meeting should be appreciated and never reproduced.

-Now the custom of drinking tea is deeply engrained in Japan's cultural identity, with Sen no Rikyu's principles of harmony, respect, purity and tranquillity still central to the ceremony.
+Now the custom of drinking tea is deeply ingrained in Japan's cultural identity, with Sen no Rikyu's principles of harmony, respect, purity and tranquillity still central to the ceremony.
 So when you're setting out on a trip across Japan, what better way to get a taste of the 'Way of Tea' than by being a part of the ceremony in one of Tokyo's most legendary meeting places.

 Two tea experiences - Tencha and Otemae - are hosted by the teahouse in Happo-en, one of Tokyo's best-known Japanese gardens.
 Tencha is simply the enjoyment of matcha with the seasonal confectionary wagashi.
 But for the complete tea experience, visitors can make a reservation for the lesson in Japanese tea etiquette known as Otemae.

 This teahouse in southern Meguro is another place that affords the quintessential Japanese experience.
-After passing through a small oriental garden and sliding doors, guests of Kosoan are seated around a low table on tatami, where they're served matcha and wagashi with a view out across the garden.
+After passing through a small oriental garden and sliding doors, guests of Kosoan are seated around a low table on a tatami, where they're served matcha and wagashi with a view out across the garden.

 Kasoyo is both a kimono shop and teahouse in Mejiro, a prestigious residential neighbourhood in the Shinjuku district.
 This means that while savouring matcha and wagashi in a traditional teahouse setting, you can also can watch the kimono-maker at work.